 What to look for when using elastic thread?

-Gathers are much better created on lightweight fabric, sometimes on medium weight fabric.
+Gathers are much better created on lightweight fabric, sometimes on medium-weight fabric.
 Thick fabric does not allow rich gathers and will require thicker elastic.
 Usually, thick/heavyweight fabric is not used with this procedure.

 What are the brands and types of elastic thread?

 Gutermann is the best-known brand name.
 Another very good quality elastic thread is made by Dritz.
-There are many others but I really recommend paying the small extra price because the quality and endurance for the brand name is much better.
+There are many others but I really recommend paying the small extra price because the quality and endurance for the brand name are much better.
 You may get lucky and get a good no-name product but more often than not you get what you pay for.

 Usually, elastic thread for home sewing is sold in only 2 colors: white and black.
 But I noticed they sell elastic threads in many different colors recently but I haven’t tried it yet.

 Your local retailer probably sells it.
 Walmart sells it, but I am not sure about the quality.
 Every online thread retailer sells it.
 Below are some Amazon links.